How to Sell Wholesale to Retailers Online in 7 Steps in 2023

 This article is part of a larger series on Retail Management.

-Step 1: Set Up a Password-protected Storefront
+Step 1: Set Up a Wholesale Channel

-To begin selling wholesale, you need an exclusive platform where retailers can shop your products without consumers peeking in or placing orders.
-To do that, you will want to set up a password-protected storefront.
-This allows legitimate retailers to access your store using your store password, see your discounted products, and place bulk orders, while also protecting your business from unapproved orders.
+If you are considering how to sell wholesale products to retailers using your existing online store, you can create a password-protected storefront.
+Doing so allows legitimate retailers to access your store using your store password, see your discounted products, and place bulk orders while protecting your business from unapproved orders.

 Step 2: Source Your Products